 Hateful acts aim to intimidate and hinder our goals of inclusive community.
-We reject hatred and launched the Hate Has No Home at UMass campaign in August 2017 to make clear our aspirations to be a community that collectively rejects hate.
-More than a slogan, moving from aspirations to change requires your engagement.
+We reject hatred aspire to be a community that collectively rejects hate.
+Moving from aspirations to change requires your engagement.

 Stand united in defense of diversity and inclusion.

 Reject all forms of bigotry and hatred.

 Reaffirm UMass Amherst’s commitment to ensuring a safe and welcoming living-learning-working environment for every member of our community.

 Call on you to actively make UMass Amherst an inclusive campus for all.

 Join us in actively fostering an appreciation for diversity by not tolerating acts of hate.
 Review the hate response protocol to better understand how the university responds, seek out local resources for advocacy and support, as well as national outlets for training and tools to combat hate.

 If you, or someone you know, has experienced an act of hate report it and get support.